-The Provincial norms for LMMHRs also deal with commitment and renewal of
+The Provincial norms for LMMHRs also deal with commitment and renewal of commitments.
+They provide for the following structure:

 - 1. Having completed the initial formation program, the candidate makes application in writing to the Provincial Superior to be received as a Lay Missionary of the Most Holy Redeemer. - 2.
 After consulting with the Lay Missionary Formation Team, the Provincial Superior responds to the application.